 St Peter’s Church Grave Records for the Churchyard

-The list of churchyard grave records shows in alphabetical surname order all those who were mentioned on the grave stones within the “Old and New Churchyards” of St Peter’s, Formby.
+The list of churchyard grave records shows all those who were mentioned on the grave stones within the “Old and New Churchyards” of St Peter’s, Formby.

 By clicking on the Grave Number, an image of the grave will be displayed using the photo sharing software Dropbox in a separate window.
 (This is under construction so please be patient)